ycrc/ycrc.github.io/docs/clusters/grace-mccleary-decommission.md

 Research groups who do not use dedicated compute nodes or YCGA resources will move off of Grace and McCleary in Phase 1.

 If you have been active on Grace or McCleary in the last year, you should already have an account on Bouchet.
 If you have not used the clusters in more than a year, you will need to [request an account](https://research.computing.yale.edu/account-request) on Bouchet.
 See our [“Getting Started on Bouchet” documentation](bouchet_getting_started.md) to familiarize yourself with the system.

-We will also be holding “Transitioning to Bouchet” sessions over the next couple of months, which will be announced in the YCRC monthly newsletter.
+See below for information on transferring data.

 ### Phase 1 Timeline